jasonbot/weblog/content/uses.md

 - I prefer Linux on the desktop to Mac on the desktop at this point
   - I do not value my time or sanity
   - If something is reliable, I get bored and self-destructive so I need to be in a state of crisis in all aspects of my life and a Linux desktop fills that need in this space
-- I now prefer Fedora and other Fedoralikes for desktop Linux
+- I now prefer Fedora and Fedoralikes for desktop Linux
 - I usually prefer Debian stable or one of its relatives for servers and Alpine for container base images
 - I use [Tailwind](https://tailwindcss.com/) at home for CSS, often tableflipping and reverting to vanilla CSS
 - I use [Solid](https://www.solidjs.com/) and [plain old JS](https://developer.mozilla.org/en-US/docs/Web/JavaScript) at home, [React](https://react.dev/) at work